offen/analyticstxt/draft-offen-analyticstxt.md

 # Location of the analytics.txt file {#location}

 By default, an analytics.txt file SHOULD be placed in the ".well-known" path as per {{!RFC8615}} of a domain name or IP address.

+## Alternatives

-In case implementors are unable to meet this requirement, two other options are available.
+In case implementors are unable to meet this requirement, other options are available.

+### link tag

 Implementors MAY signal the location of an analytics.txt file in the context of a HTML document using a link element of rel "analytics"